wp-cli/handbook/_posts/2016-01-11-restful-wp-cli-update-1.md

 * As WordPress developers write new endpoints for the WP REST API, it will be quite powerful to have those endpoints instantly accessible through the command line, and as accessible as core resources.
 For instance, where WP-CLI currently has the `wp post *` commands, WP-CLI requires Easy Digital Downloads to produce its own `wp edd *` commands.
 * It appears to be supremely possible to deliver this project as a series of improvements to WP-CLI, shipped over one or more versions.
 Given I like to release new versions every quarter, it will likely be at lease a couple versions.

+Lots of threads to pull on.

+***

-As I said, a lot to unpack.
-I'm intending start off by working towards making `wp tag list` work interchangably with local and remote sites, which already raises a few issues:
+I'm intending start development by working towards making `wp tag list` work interchangably with local and remote sites, which already raises a few issues:

 * It needs to be easier to register WP-CLI commands on the fly.
 In my prototype command, I [had to](https://github.com/danielbachhuber/wp-rest-cli/commit/f5ec393632fe841aaaecfc664c419ed1bdbcc566#diff-6bd9ca08588aaa4472208db14aae6750R112) `eval()` a dynamically generated class.
 It would be much nicer to be able to [register an arbitrary function, closure, or method](https://github.com/wp-cli/wp-cli/issues/2204) as a WP-CLI command.
 * [tk specify site context]